Danibos/KodiToRK3588/README.md

 ## What does this script do?

-**KodiToRK3588.sh** is a fully automated setup tool to convert your Orange Pi 5 (or any RK3588 SBCC) into a modern Media Center and retro gaming station.
+**KodiToRK3588.sh** is a fully automated setup tool to convert your Orange Pi 5 (or any RK3588 SBC) into a modern Media Center and retro gaming station.
 Tested on Armbian 25.8.1 Noble Gnome with vendor kernel 6.1.115: https://www.armbian.com/orangepi-5/

 - Lets you choose **which version of Kodi to install** at launch: **Omega (v21, FFmpeg 6.0)** or **Piers (v22, FFmpeg 7.0)**